ornl-ssd/python-dev-env/_episodes/03-pydev.md

 - "How can I used PyDev to develop Python applications"
 - "What are the main features of PyDev that will help me develop Python programs"
 objectives:
-- "Learn how to install PyDev."
+- "Learn how to configure PyDev."
 - "Learn how to create Python packages and modules."
 - "Understand the basic features of Eclipse."
 - "Be familiar with terminology."